Florida father files lawsuit against ex-wife after son's drowning

 Douglas Staniewicz and his attorney say this is a case about getting answers and finding closure, and for himself, he said it is also about awareness.
 You can't take your eyes off a child for one minute.

-Staniewicz stood in a tear soaked shirt, in near silence for nearly eight minutes before finding the words he wanted to say.
+Staniewicz stood in a tear soaked shirt, in near silence for nearly 8 minutes before finding the words he wanted to say.

-Staniewicz's son drowned in a backyard swimming pool in Fort Pierce.
+Staniewicz's son drowned in a backyard swimming pool in Fort Pierce, Florida.
 Now he's suing his son's stepfather and his ex-wife.

 "I'm filing this lawsuit, so that every parent knows a child required 24/7 supervision around a clock," he said.